 Authorship and revisions

-This is intended to become a jointly authored document.
+This is intended to lead to a jointly authored document.

 - 2019-09-22.
 An earlier version of this manifesto written by Luc Beaudoin was presented at the 2019 World Sleep Congress in Vancouver, BC.